Regenerative agriculture

 Regenerative agriculture is a conservation and rehabilitation approach to food and farming systems.
-It focuses on topsoil regeneration, increasing biodiversity, improving the water cycle, enhancing ecosystem services, supporting biosequestration, increasing resilience to climate change, and strengthening the health and vitality of farm soil.
+It focuses on topsoil regeneration, increasing biodiversity, enhancing ecosystem services, supporting biosequestration, increasing resilience to climate change, and strengthening the health and vitality of farm soil.

 Regenerative agriculture is not a specific practice.
 It combines a variety of sustainable agriculture techniques.
 Practices include maximal recycling of farm waste and adding composted material from non-farm sources.
-Regenerative agriculture on small farms and gardens is based on permaculture, agroecology, agroforestry, restoration ecology, keyline design, and holistic management.
-Large farms are also increasingly adopting regenerative techniques, using "no-till" and/or "reduced till" practices.

-As soil health improves, input requirements may decrease, and crop yields may increase as soils are more resilient to extreme weather and harbor fewer pests and pathogens.

 Regenerative agriculture claims to mitigate climate change through carbon dioxide removal from the atmosphere and sequestration.
 Carbon sequestration is gaining popularity in agriculture from individuals as well as groups.
-However such claims have also been subject to criticism by scientists.
+However, such claims have also been subject to criticism by scientists.